ShkodranH/ShkodranH/README.md

 # Hi I'm Shkodi

-I'm a front-end web developer (Angular-Typescript) currently working on developing some easy games with vanilla Javascript and learning game development in the process.
+I'm a front-end web developer (Angular-Typescript) & Game developer currently working on developing some easy games with vanilla Javascript and learning game development in the process.

 ### My Skills